Image missing description

 Key scientists

-"So far, there has been little research on the climate impact of hydrogen leakages.
-Notably, it has not been quantified by the IPCC," says CICERO researcher Maria Sand.
+"When we started this research some years ago, there had been little research on the climate impact of hydrogen leakages.
+Notably, it had not been quantified by the IPCC due to lack of literature," says CICERO researcher Maria Sand.

 She is leading a large project on hydrogen.
 Together with research colleagues, she has conducted an international study, where they used several global models to estimate the climate impact of hydrogen leakages.